 EVA 103 covers the requirements and design considerations for EVA systems and tools for conducting planetary field geology.
 Included are an introduction to field science in the context of geology; an overview of the processes that shape the surface environments of Mars and Earth’s moon; a survey of historical planetary surface geologic exploration by robots and humans; a survey of historical EVA systems and the design and implementation of EVA suits, tools, and procedures for effective and efficient field science operations on planetary surfaces.

-EVA 104 provides an introduction to EVA Space Suit Operations in partnership with Final Frontier Design.
-Students use tools and procedures developed in the EVA 102 or EVA 103 courses to test and validate using an EVA suit prototype in a laboratory environment.
+EVA 104 provides an introduction to EVA space suit test and evaluation methods in partnership with Final Frontier Design.
+Students learn fundamentals of EVA space suit operations and then use the tools and procedures developed in the OTTER EVA 102 or EVA 103 courses.
+The EVA space suit will be tested and validated in a gravity-offset laboratory environment that can simulate microgravity, lunar, or martian gravity environments.
 Prerequisites: EVA 101 and (EVA 102 or EVA 103)

 EVA 101 will familiarize the student with the essential features of life support systems required for various types of space missions.
 This course covers the requirements and design considerations for life support systems in space.
 Included are an introduction to basic human physiology, a description of the space environment, a survey of historical life support systems, and a presentation of spacecraft limitations and requirements.
 The course concludes with an introduction to EVA space suit operations with the Final Frontier EVA space suit.

 Upon completion of the course the students will be able to: